GeorgeOsborn97/Project_2_Touch_type_Game/README.md

 After the initial deployment these are the bugs that needed addressing:
    1. The UFO was loading off screen on mobile.
 This was solved by floating the box div over to the left and reducing it to 1px by 1px.
    2. There was an oversight as I did not initially think of how I was going to open the keyboard on mobile.
 There was many attempts at ways to force open the keyboard but they did work unfortunatly.
 In the end the fix for this was to create an input that the user could interactive with to open the keyboard on mobile.
+   3. The input that was made in order to force open a mobile keyboard had one big issue.
+The screen zoomed in on the input when it was selected.
+The user was then required to zoom back out or scroll up to see the keys to be pressed.
+I have since put in a maximum-scale into the viewport meta, this has stopped the zooming effect.
    ___
 ## deployment:
 All code was written in Gitpod, pushed to GitHub and deployed to GitHub Pages.